ChrisChinchilla/chrischinchilla.com/games.md

 ## Solemn Scriptures of the Battle Nuns of the Mercyful Sepulcher

 I helped proofread and edit [this supplement](https://mottokrosh.com/machinations/solemn-scriptures/) for the D&D 5e and Hypertellurians role playing games.

+## Humanity in Flames: 3286

+I helped proofread and edit the manual of this tactical minatures game slated for release later in 2020.